American Giant Homer: History

 While the development of most breeds of pigeons are set in antiquity, not so with the American Giant Homer.
 In fact, many of the people involved in the development of this breed are known by name.
 The first strains of Giant Homers were begun by two early breeders, R.W.
 Keene and Wm.
 P. Gray in the year 1918.
-This "documented date" was only the continuation of their breeding work which had really started some years before 1918.
+This "documented date" was only the continuation of their breeding work, which started some years before 1918.
 Gray worked to produce a strain of pure white Giant Homers.
-They were bred from big, white, flying Racing Homers.
+They were bred from large white Racing Homers.
 Giant Homers that Keene produced were from Racers and English Show Homers.
 By 1922, the first year that the Giant Homer was classified as one of the top utility breeds, its specific National Show Class was called the Jumbo Squab Homer, and was divided into seven color classes: White Jumbo Homers, Black Jumbo Homers, Blue or Silver Jumbo Homers, Red or Yellow Jumbo Homers, Black or Blue Cheques, Red or Yellow Cheques, and AOC Jumbo Homers.

-Early on, great emphasis was always put on production of squabs, both by numbers produced per pair and total yearly weight.
+Early on, great emphasis was put on production of squabs, both by numbers produced per pair and total yearly weight.
 In 1933, Giant Homers won the New Jersey State Squab Breeding Contest with 30 pens competing with 10 other breeds.
 This was won with the highest production ever attained in any squab raising contest.
 Results for each month's efforts were published in Frank Hollmann's American Pigeon Journal.

-Later Carl Graefe, Irvin Goss, and Ed Blaine transformed the breed from being an oversized flying homer to a blocky short-feathered really big bird.
-More color types were also bred into the breed by Gerhard Hasz and George Steams, including "Dual-colored" (auto-sexing), a variety also found in the Texan Pioneer.
-Hasz and Steams promoted colors and used technical terms such as homozygous and sex-linked until everybody got used to using genetic knowledge in the further development of the breed to what we see today.
+Later, Carl Graefe, Irvin Goss, and Ed Blaine transformed the breed from being an oversized flying homer to a very large, blocky, short-feathered bird.
+Additional color types were bred into the breed by Gerhard Hasz and George Steams, including "Dual-colored" (auto-sexing), a variety also found in the Texan Pioneer.
+Hasz and Steams promoted colors and used technical terms such as homozygous and sex-linked until the usage of genetic terms became commonplace, resulting in the further development of the breed to what we see today.